Create a dazzling DIY tote bag with glitter and fabric! Use Mod Podge, fabric, and embellishments to make a stylish and unique design. Easy and fun!

 And that’s what I’m about to show you today.
 I’m convinced you’re going to fall in love with decorating tote bags too.

-You might be wondering why we used Heat n’ Bond on this project as opposed to just slapping Fabric Mod Podge on the back and slapping it down.
+When you check out the instructions, you might be wondering why we used Heat n’ Bond on this project as opposed to just slapping Fabric Mod Podge on the back and slapping it down.

 The reason is because cotton fabric becomes somewhat transparent when you add Mod Podge, which would cause the glitter (and the tote color) to show through the patch.